When you extend your lease, you have to pay your freeholder a "premium" - which is essentially the price for the additional years.

 So long as you have sufficient equity in your property and a big enough income to pay the additional borrowing costs, most mortgage lenders will be happy to increase your borrowing against your property and essentially release cash to you.

-The benefit of doing this is you’ve then got the “cash in the bank” to start your lease extension.
+The benefit of doing this is you’ve then got the “cash in the bank” for when you want to pay for your lease extension.
 You know it is ready to pay the premium when it comes due.

 This certainly is the easiest option as you split the process in two – you do the re-mortgage first, and then extend your lease.

-If you plan to do this, we suggest you contact us for a free indication of the premium first.
+If you plan to do this, we suggest you contact us for a free indication of the premium so you know how much to borrow.

-Once you have an idea about the costs you can then secure the additional borrowing, and then come back to us to start the lease extension process.
+Once you have an idea about the costs you can then secure the additional borrowing, and then come back to us to start the lease extension process with one of our lease extension specialists.

 Option 2: Borrow specifically for your lease extension